Use of Faulty States in Cat-Code Error Correction: Introduction

-We consider the fault tolerant initialisation of the multi-component cat codes.
-To date the only method proposed in the literature of which we are aware makes use of code concatenation \cite{grimsmoQuantumComputingRotationSymmetric2020}, requiring complex multi-mode entanglement.
-For ancillary state preparation with the surface code, resource advantages have been found by distilling noisy gates and introducing reduced earlier stages with post-selection \cite{itogawaEvenMoreEfficient2024,gidneyMagicStateCultivation2024}.
-Here we propose an alternative to code concatenation for the preparation of ancillary cat code states, investigating the performance of a generalised Yurke--Stoler scheme provided by Lee et al. \cite{leeAmplificationMulticomponentSuperpositions1994} for faulty state preparation as a primitive in this procedure.
+In this paper, we consider the fault tolerant initialisation of the multi-component cat codes (the meaning of fault-tolerance in this context is discussed in Appendix~\ref{sec:what_is_meant_by_fault_tolerance}).
+To our knowledge, the only existing proposal relies on code concatenation \cite{grimsmoQuantumComputingRotationSymmetric2020}, requiring complex multi-mode entanglement.
+Motivated by surface-code ancilla-preparation strategies that achieve resource reduction by distilling noisy operations and using early-state post-selection \cite{itogawaEvenMoreEfficient2024,gidneyMagicStateCultivation2024}, we propose an alternative to concatenation for preparing ancillary cat-code states.
+Specifically, we investigate faulty state preparation based on the generalised Yurke-Stoler schemes of Lee et al.~\cite{leeAmplificationMulticomponentSuperpositions1994}, generating states outside of the code space as a primitive in the tele-correction procedure.